-Besides the massive oil and gas reserves in Saudi Arabia, the country is also rich in minerals including gold.
+The country is also rich in a variety of minerals including gold.
 The evidence of gold mining exists from over 5000 year ago.
 Between the eighth and thirteenth centuries, there were reportedly extensive gold mining operations.
 The western areas of Saudi Arabia, where the Pre Cambrian rocks of the Arabian Shield are located, are known to have most of the gold deposits.

-According to the government 600 sites with gold deposits have been identified.
+According to the government, 600 sites with gold deposits have been identified.
 While exploration is being conducted at a number of sites, only five mines are presently active.
+The country still has a lot of potential for mining.
+It is one of the most stable countries in the Middle East which makes it an attractive area to large mining companies.

 Historical Discoveries of Gold in Saudi Arabia